Graduate diploma: New Zealand

 In New Zealand, a graduate diploma is an advanced undergraduate qualification normally completed after a bachelor's degree or done at the same time as the bachelors study, and can be used as a bridging qualification to prove a student's ability to undertake postgraduate studies for a completely different field.
-A graduate diploma (e.g., Graduate Diploma in Education etc.) is different from a postgraduate diploma, which is a course of study at postgraduate level (e.g., Postgraduate Diploma in Clinical Psychology etc.).
+A graduate diploma (e.g., Graduate Diploma in Education etc.) is different from a postgraduate diploma, which is a course of study entirely at postgraduate level (e.g., Postgraduate Diploma in Clinical Psychology etc.).
 In universities and learning institutes, a graduate diploma is commonly studied by students who have already graduated in a different field and allows them to pursue a new profession.
 It mainly involves undertaking courses in an accelerated undergraduate level (e.g., normally a mixture of second and third year courses from the bachelor's degree) in order for the student to attain the requirements equivalent to a student who studied towards an undergraduate degree.
+However, it can also include taught courses at a postgraduate level, as well as research components and dissertations.
+The University of Auckland, for example, notes: "These courses may be at undergraduate level so you can extend your learning in an area other than your original major or specialisation of your undergraduate studies, or your programme may include courses at 600 and/or 700 level."